okta/samples-nodejs-express-4/README.md

-# Express and Angular 1 Sample
+# AngularJS 1.x and express-4 Sample Application

 ### Table of Contents